 For example, do you still distinguish yourself from the rest?
 Do entrepreneurs and small business owners know where to find you or do they have to put too much effort into it?
 Maybe try something else?
 With the help of Online Marketing Agency, we are happy to help you on your way with 5 marketing methods and instruments with which it can rain again after a dry period.

-Let’s start with 5 marketing tips to get more prospective clients and increase your business coach salary.
+How to attract a potential client?
+Let’s start with 5 marketing tips to get a prospective client and increase your coaching business salary.

 5 marketing tips

 #1.
 Contact a former ideal client

 Many coaches forget that former clients may again be interested in business coaching.
 They have often reached a new point in their lives and are ready for change.
 For further growth on both personal and business level.
 So, give them a call, show interest, and discover how they are doing.
 Sincerely.
 No sales pitch.

 Let the business owner know you care about them.
 That you have not forgotten them and that you are concerned about their results, even after the coaching process towards business growth.
 That way, you stay on top of mind.

 Moreover, they already know you, and former clients know precisely how you can help them.
 So you will soon be one step ahead.
 Take advantage of that.